 Qohelet returns to the familiar subject of riches.
 Whoever establishes riches as the goal of life will never be satisfied.
 When he becomes rich, he will simply want more.
 When he owns a big house with expensive furniture, he'll want a bigger house with more expensive furniture.
-Longman believes that Qohelet's "wisdom" here is in conflict with the wisdom of Proverbs where wealth by itself is not an evil thing but a blessing from God and a possible reward for righteousness.
+It may be asked whether Qohelet's "wisdom" here is in conflict with the wisdom of Proverbs where wealth by itself is not an evil thing but a blessing from God and a possible reward for righteousness.

 Qohelet does not wait until the very end...to give us his conclusion concerning the love of money.
 It is meaningless (see 1: 2).
 This conclusion is in tension with the predominant attitude of Proverbs toward wealth.
-There wealth is something that can result from wise behavior, is a gift of God (Prov.
+There, wealth is something that can result from wise behavior, is a gift of God (Prov.
 3: 9-10, 16; 8: 18; 13: 21; 14: 24; 15: 6; 19: 4; 21: 21; 24: 3-4), and worthy of pursuit.
 While Proverbs recognizes that one can get rich and can be wicked, or be wise and poor, it is fair to say that Qohelet does not share that book's optimism about riches.
-184
+183

-I find part of Longman's analysis perplexing, especially in light of the very passage he cites: 8: 18.
-In Prov.
-8, Lady Wisdom is once again calling out, and in v.
-18 she, indeed, promises riches, honor, wealth, and righteousness.
-However, the temporal promises of "enduring wealth" and "riches" must be understood within the context of v.
+However, in Prov.
+8: 18, Lady Wisdom is once again calling out, promising riches, honor, wealth, and righteousness.
+The temporal promises of "enduring wealth" and "riches" must be understood within the context of v.
 17.